crsauer91/milehighdreamin/01-strategy/03-admin-runbook.md

 This playbook defines how the Mile High Dreamin Salesforce proof of concept should be administered after initial configuration.

+The [Implementation section](../04-implementation/README.md) is authoritative for build, UAT, deployment, rollback, and evidence.
+Any build-time inventory, test case, deployment, or rollback content retained here is an operational reference summary only.
+If it conflicts with Implementation, stop and correct this playbook; do not use it to override Implementation.

 The operating goal is simple:

 > Maintain a trustworthy, low-maintenance Salesforce system that helps an independent musician identify valuable supporters, deepen direct fan relationships, understand direct revenue, and surface supporters who need attention.